 be used to help assess and improve the art history curriculum.
 This “exam” is proctored but not timed.

-Course Topic/Dates/Assignments: Friday, Jan.
-27 (end of the second week of the semester) the first meeting of the seminar should have been held to set up our meeting times, calendar and make plans for the semester.
+Course Topic/Dates/Assignments: _ TBA.
+Initial meeting to set up our meeting times, calendar and make plans for the semester.

 Attendance Policy:Instructors are required to maintain attendance records and to report absences via the online attendance reporting system.

 Park University 2010-2011 Undergraduate Catalog Page 95-96